mercedezcastro/mercedezcastro/projects/project-2.md

 I began this project with only basic knowledge of self-taught HTML and CSS.
 Everything that I learned about building this website is from various YouTube tutorials.
 I first started with videos to refresh myself with the basics of HTML.
 Eventually, I stumbled across videos on CSS Flexbox and CSS Grid.

 CSS Grid immediately sparked my interest in how simple and unique the code was.
-I also decided to use Grid to build this website because it was more recent than flexbox and I wanted to familiarize myself with the code.
+I decided to use Grid to build this website because it was more recent than flexbox and I wanted to familiarize myself with the code.
+I also added a small bit of Javascript to add some flair.
 The outcome is a simple informative website with links to showcase different areas of renovation, most recent projects, and a contact form.

 In this project I gained useful experience with responsive web design, HTML, and CSS + Grid.